 Frances Clarke is a senior lecturer at the University of Sydney in Australia.
 In 2011, she published War Stories: Suffering and Sacrifice in the Civil War North, which jointly won the Australian Historical Association’s biennial prize for best work of history for a first time author.
 She is currently collaborating with Rebecca Jo Plant on a project examining child soldiers in American history.

 Rebecca Jo Plant is an associate professor in the History Department at the University of California, San Diego and the author of Mom: The Transformation of Motherhood in Modern America (Chicago, 2010).
 Currently, she and Dr. Frances M. Clarke of the University of Sydney hold an ACLS Collaborative Research Fellowship to support their work on the history of underage soldiers and changing conceptions of childhood in American history.
+She is also a Distinguished Lecturer with the Organization of American Historians.

 Their article “‘The Crowning Insult’: Federal Segregation and the Gold Star Mother and Widow Pilgrimages of the Early 1930s” appears in the September 2015 issue of the Journal of American History.